Noah-Huppert/resume/README.md

 This target will automatically update the `resume.pdf` file before viewing it.

 # extra.tex file
-Often times companies require that you submit a set of essay responses with you application.
+Often times companies require that you submit a cover letter or set of essay responses with your application.

-Answers to these questions can be put in the `extra.tex` file.
+This information can be put in the `extra.tex` file.
 Which will be included at the end of the `resume.tex` file.

 I personally store all the `extra.tex`s that I write in another private